Georg von Trapp

-Georg Ludwig Ritter von Trapp (Note: In Austria, the title of "Ritter" (knight) became legally part of the person's name.
+Georg Ritter von Trapp (Note: In Austria, the title of "Ritter" (knight) became legally part of the person's name.
 Many English sources incorrectly refer to him as a "Baron", which is one step above Ritter in the Austrian nobility.
 In the Austro-Hungarian Empire, recipients of the Order of Maria Theresa were entitled to be elevated to Baron.
 However, Trapp received the decoration in 1924 from the Republic of Austria, which did not confer any titles of nobility.)
 (4 April 1880 – 30 May 1947) was an officer in the Austro-Hungarian Navy who became the patriarch of the Trapp Family Singers.
 After their naturalisation as US citizens, the family name was changed to 'Trapp' without the 'von'.

 Trapp was the most successful Austro-Hungarian submarine commander of World War I, sinking 11 Allied merchant ships totaling 47,653 GRT and two Allied warships displacing 12,641 tons.
 Trapp's accomplishments during World War I earned him numerous decorations, including the Military Order of Maria Theresa.

 His first wife Agathe Whitehead died of scarlet fever in 1922, leaving behind seven children.
 Trapp hired Maria Augusta Kutschera to tutor one of his daughters and married her in 1927.
 He lost most of his wealth in the Great Depression, so the family turned to singing as a way of earning a livelihood.
 Trapp declined a commission in the German Navy after the Anschluss and emigrated with his family to the United States.

 After his death in 1947, the family home in Stowe, Vermont, became the Trapp Family Lodge.
 Maria von Trapp's 1949 memoir The Story of the Trapp Family Singers was adapted into the West German film The Trapp Family (1956), which served as the basis for the Rodgers and Hammerstein musical The Sound of Music (1959) and the 1965 film adaptation directed by Robert Wise.

 Early life

-Georg Ludwig Ritter von Trapp was born in Zara in the Kingdom of Dalmatia, then a crown land of the Austro-Hungarian Empire and now in Croatia.
+Georg Ritter von Trapp was born in Zara in the Kingdom of Dalmatia, then a crown land of the Austro-Hungarian Empire and now in Croatia.
 His father, Fregattenkapitän August Johann Trapp (1836-1884), was a naval officer, and his mother, Hedwig Wepler (1855-1911) had immigrated to the Adriatic Coast from the Grand Duchy of Hesse.
 His father had been raised to the Austrian nobility with the hereditary title of Ritter, upon being made a member of the Order of the Iron Crown; he died of typhoid fever in 1884 (aged forty-eight), when Georg was four.
 Trapp’s older sister was the Austrian artist Hede von Trapp, and his brother Werner died in 1915 during World War I.